Building a Brand Strategy: Essentials for Long-term Success

 What are the consequences of poor branding for a business?

 Poor branding can have detrimental effects on a business.
-It may confuse the company's offerings, lack of customer trust, and difficulty standing out in a competitive market.
-Poor branding can lead to decreased customer loyalty reduced sales, and ultimately hinder the company's long-term success.
+It may confuse the company's offerings, lead to a lack of customer trust, and make it difficult to stand out in a competitive market.
+Poor branding can lead to decreased customer loyalty, reduced sales, and ultimately hinder the company's long-term success.